sflanker/lizpy/README.md

 This is only vaguely in priority order and some of these are just crazy ideas.

+1. Rearrange metadata to make it work like Clojure
+1. `displayf` and `logf` variants that compose `display`/`log` and `format`
+1. Case statements.
+1. Let block (for the declaration of helper variables in expressions).
+    * A let block would be transformed into a custom expression with arguments for each local variable declaration.
+1. Higher order functions, anonymous functions, partial application, and function composition.
+    * Declare a function that takes a function as an argument (higher order function).
+    * Where ever that function is used, an anonymous function or existing expression name must be specified for that argument.
+    * For each usage of the higher order function, a unique custom expression is created where the named or anonymous function is inlined into the expression definition.
+    * This will make `reduce` possible, and will also be useful for things like `map` and `filter` when we get list construction support.
+1. Make the `for` loop construct take an anonymous function instead of a list of instructions so that the symbol for the counter can be user specified, instead of always being `i`
+1. Automatic position generation (for each top level declaration, if it has no explicit position, generate a position so that it is below the declaration before it).
+1. Vizzy -> Lizpy decompilation
 1. Better compiler errors
     * Currently compilation fails when it hits the first error, it would be better to return multiple errors (of course this is in keeping with Clojure which has terrible compiler error output).
-1. Rearrange metadata to make it work like Clojure
-1. Support for VizzyGL and Vizzy++ Extensions
-1. Make `and`/`or`/`min`/`max`/`<`/`<=`/`>`/`>=` support variable numbers of arguments
-1. Case statements.
 1. More built-in helper functions
-    1. Vector with-axis (i.e. `(with-axis vec :x 1)` is the same as `(vector 1 (vector/y vec) (vector/z vec))`)
+    1. Vector with-axis (i.e. `(vector/with-component vec :x 1)` is the same as `(vector 1 (vector/y vec) (vector/z vec))`)
     1. Vector reject (returns the component of one vector that is perpendicular to another).
     1. Math & physics constants: PI, e, c, G
-1. `displayf` and `logf` variants that compose `display`/`log` and `format`
-1. Let block (for the declaration of helper variables in expressions).
-    * A let block would be transformed into a custom expression with arguments for each local variable declaration.
+1. Support for VizzyGL and Vizzy++ Extensions
 1. Strong typing/type checking
     * Help people avoid mistakes like using a vector where a number is required or vice versa.
     * Static typing?
 That wouldn't be very Clojure-esque.
     * Type hints?
     * Type inference?
     * It would be nice to provide multiple implementations depending on the type, like the equals operator (which needs different implementations for numbers vs. strings).
 However runtime type checking isn't really an option since it would hurt performance.
-1. Higher order functions, anonymous functions, partial application, and function composition.
-    * Declare a function that takes a function as an argument (higher order function).
-    * Where ever that function is used, an anonymous function or existing expression name must be specified for that argument.
-    * For each usage of the higher order function, a unique custom expression is created where the named or anonymous function is inlined into the expression definition.
-    * This will make `reduce` possible, and will also be useful when we get list construction support.
 1. Macros (i.e. Lizpy that runs at compile time to generate more Lizpy).
 1. Import namespace aliasing
-1. Support for display message styling
+1. Support for display message styling (TextMeshPro)
 1. Support for associative arrays (a.k.a maps or dictionaries)
     * Stored as sorted lists of key/value pairs (every other item is a key)
 1. Asynchronous programming model